ebbeelsborg/carpe-diem-job-hunter/replit.md

 **Core Purpose**: Streamline the job search process by providing tools to track applications through various stages, prepare for interviews, and organize study materials in one consolidated workspace.

-**Tech Stack**: React with TypeScript frontend, Express.js backend, PostgreSQL database via Neon, Drizzle ORM, TanStack Query for state management, and shadcn/ui component library with Tailwind CSS for styling.
+**Tech Stack**: React with TypeScript frontend, Express.js backend, PostgreSQL database via Supabase, Supabase Auth for authentication, Drizzle ORM, TanStack Query for state management, and shadcn/ui component library with Tailwind CSS for styling.

 ## User Preferences